aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 is based on statistical downscaling of atmospheric temperatures.
 The precipitation algorithm incorporates orographic predictors including wind fields, valley exposition, and boundary layer height, with a subsequent bias correction.
-CHELSA climatological data has a similar accuracy as other products for temperature, but that its predictions of precipitation patterns are better [@CHELSA].
-Data (1980-2010 baseline) are freely available for download from [homepage](https://chelsa-climate.org/) forwarding to download server, providing download links for selected products.
+CHELSA climatological data has a similar accuracy as other products for temperature, but  its predictions of precipitation patterns are better [@CHELSA].
+Data
+(1980-2010 baseline) are freely available for download from [homepage](https://chelsa-climate.org/) forwarding to download server, providing download links for selected products.
 There is also technical specification available, to decode layer names (https://chelsa-climate.org/wp-admin/download-page/CHELSA_tech_specification_V2.pdf).

-The download links we used together with renaming scheme are [available](https://github.com/aavotins/HiQBioDiv_EGVs/blob/main/Data/Geodata/2024/CHELSA/CHELSAdownload_rename.csv) with this document.
-The following command lines perform download, crop to the extent of Latvia (using 1 km vector grid) and saves files for further processing described with other [EGVs](#Ch06).
+The download links we used together with the renaming scheme are [included](https://github.com/aavotins/HiQBioDiv_EGVs/blob/main/Data/Geodata/2024/CHELSA/CHELSAdownload_rename.csv) with this document.
+The following command lines perform download, crop to the extent of Latvia (using 1 km vector grid) and save the files for further processing described with other [EGVs](#Ch06).